 By default, a Spark Test Skeleton includes:

-one or more tFixedFlowInput components, depending on the number of input flows in the Job, to load the input file(s),
+one or more tFixedFlowInput components (or tBoundedStreamInput for a Spark Streaming Job), depending on the number of input flows in the Job, to load the input file(s),

 the read-only INPUT and OUTPUT icons that are used to indicate the beginning and the end of the part to be tested,